dhdcp/dhdcp.github.io/index.md

-# Department ot Community Progrms, Dhulikhel Hospital
+# Department of Community Programs, Dhulikhel Hospital
 ## more contents coming soon ...